abishekdevendran/abishek-devendran/src/posts/2-snapgram-devlog-p1.md

 Do checkout, and maybe even contribute to the source code @ [SnapGram Github](https://github.com/abishekdevendran/SnapGram) It's currently live @ https://thesnapgram.vercel.app/

 P.S shoutout to [FakerJS](https://fakerjs.dev/) for the seamless seeding process.
-I get over seemingly daunting processes everyday, and seeding was one of those, but Faker was so intuitive that my databse was populated in under 5 mins 💀.
+I get over seemingly daunting processes everyday, and seeding was one of those, but Faker was so intuitive that my database was populated in under 5 mins 💀.